Skip to content

 Several options remain available for you to extend your stay in Canada after your Working Holiday Permit:

-• You may be able to participate in IEC a second time depending on your country of citizenship.
+• You may be able to participate in IEC a second or third time depending on your country of citizenship.
 Verify your eligibility here,

-• Your employer can grant you a work permit through the Temporary Foreign Worker Program or the International Mobility Program,
+• Your employer can apply to sponsor your work permit through the Temporary Foreign Worker Program or the International Mobility Program,

 • You can get back to being a tourist.
 Keep in mind, however, that your rights would change compared to your IEC status,